ngducn/rfid-lockbox/README.md

 # rfid-lockbox

-A lockbox to store keys that is based on Raspberry Pi.
+A lockbox based on Raspberry Pi.
+Lock/Unlock by tapping the staff id card to RFID reader.